JeroenDeDauw/Validator/README.md

 This release is primarily a redesign of many internal APIs aimed at greater stability and cleaner interfaces exposed to the outside.

-Most code has been moved to the new [ParamProcessor library] (https://github.com/JeroenDeDauw/ParamProcessor), leaving the Validator extension as a thin MediaWiki specific wrapper.
+Most code has been moved to the new [ParamProcessor library](https://github.com/JeroenDeDauw/ParamProcessor), leaving the Validator extension as a thin MediaWiki specific wrapper.

 ##### Compatibility changes